-Music lessons in schools
+Music and singing lessons in schools

 Learning at school is just the beginning

-Some schools might have the option to learn an instrument, but the opportunities to play with others could be limited.
+Some schools might have the option to learn an instrument, but the opportunities to play or perform with others could be limited.
 That is why we are keen for children to get involved at one of our Inspiring Music Centres, which offer a huge range of musical activities:

 - guitars and keyboards